 We provide eligible Republic employees, officers and directors with the opportunity to voluntarily defer base salary, bonus payments, long-term incentive awards and other compensation, as applicable, on a pre-tax basis through the Republic Services, Inc. Deferred Compensation Plan (the DCP).
 The DCP is a nonqualified deferred compensation plan that conforms to Section 409A of the Internal Revenue Code.
 Eligible participants can defer up to 80% of base salary and up to 100% of bonus, long-term compensation and directors' fees.
 Under the DCP, some participants also are eligible for matching contributions.
 The matching contribution under the DCP is equal to the lesser of 2% of the participant's compensation over established 401(k) limits or 50% of the amount the participant has deferred.
 The DCP participants have no ownership or security interest in any of the amounts deferred or the measurement funds under the DCP.
-The right of each participant in the DCP.
+The right of each participant in the DCP is solely that of a general, unsecured creditor of Republic with respect to his or her own interest under the DCP.
 Deferred amounts may be subject to forfeiture and are deemed invested among investment funds offered under the DCP, as directed by each participant.
 Payments of deferred amounts are payable following separation from service or at a date or dates elected by the participant when the deferral is elected.
 Payments of deferred amounts are made in either a lump sum or in annual installments over a period not exceeding 15 years.